Doctor of Psychology, Health and Wellness Psychology specialization

-Brenda Elensky, 45, is pursuing a Master of Arts in Psychology to gain knowledge that will further her abilities as a mother and a caregiver.
+Brenda Elensky, 45, is pursuing a Master of Arts in Psychology at University of the Rockies to gain knowledge that will further her abilities as a mother and a caregiver.
 “I have four adopted children, and each one has some type of special need,” she explains.
 “I was already reading psychology books, so I decided I might as well pursue a degree.”

 Far from a stranger to the academic study of psychology, Brenda earned her Bachelor of Arts in Psychology from Ashford University in 2009, but she felt her understanding of the field was incomplete.
 “Earning my Bachelor’s degree only gave me a small taste of psychology - by attending graduate school, I am able to study the subject on a deeper level.”
 Brenda is specifically interested in infant, child, and adolescent psychology; as she says, “I enjoy learning about the brain and how each individual develops differently.”

 Brenda is able to pursue this interest and still care for her children because of University of the Rockies’ online delivery format.
 “As a mother of four, it is important that I have access to the classroom and library at all hours of the day.
 I often do my work in the middle of the night, while my family is sleeping.”
 Of course, with four small children, even the middle of the night is not completely free of interruption.
 “There are many nights when my youngest child is on my shoulder or in my lap while I work on a paper.
 There are even nights when I have all of my children sleeping in the room with me while I conduct online research.”